Klumhru/lpngd-boilerplate/README.md

 http://localhost:8080
 ````

+# Django

+The django project in /var/www/<projectname>/boilerplate is set up with some useful defaults and postgresql database support.
+The nginx/gunicorn runtime is set up to run this project by default.
+Of course you are recommended to set up your own django project and change the upstart job in /etc/upstart to run off there instead.

+You can run the django dev server manually on 0.0.0.0:8000 and connect to localhost:8001 where the port is redirected.

 # Hacking the config

+The project will live in /var/www/<projectname> by default.

 The project is set up as your project name and then run from gunicorn pointing to the default manage.py script with the command run_gunicorn.
 The gunicorn is set to run on a socket but you can change that in the Vagrantfile.